vbpupil/product-library/README.md

 This handles most use cases when a product variation may have a few prices attributed to it such as prices, special prices, cost prices etc but will only be sold for a single prices.
 When asking the object for its **getPrice()** method you will be returned a single prices.
 Note the object will run a check to see if the Special prices is set/valid and return that if true, if not the sell prices will be returned.

-### MatrixPrice
+### PivotPrice
-This object will handle the matrix prices style structure, ie:
+This object will handle the pivot prices style structure, ie:

 | Qty     | Price |
 | ------- |:-----:|